 The most recent surveys have found that about one in five, or 20%, of teens, experience significant mental health issues, with the average age of onset about 14 years old.

-Depression, the most common mental health issue experienced by teens, affects nearly one in eight adolescents.
-And the numbers are on the rise.
-From 2005 to 2014, the number of teens who experienced a major depressive episode increased by nearly one third.
+Depression, the most common mental health issue experienced by teens, affects approximately 15% of adolescents, and the numbers are on the rise.

 A Little History